Hard Disk Disposal

 If the disk is non-writable then the disk may be effectively destroyed physically via a hydraulic press ("taco-chip" process).
 See the images below for the result of this process.

-"Taco-Chip" Process Details
+"Taco-Chip" Process Details (For PHAS department members only)

 $2 per standard size hard disk.